BenjaminSetton/PHOENIX/docs/design/README.md

 # Important API ojects
 **IRenderDevice**
-- Provides a way to interface with the physical render device.
+- Provides a way to interface with the physical and logical render device.
 This is where the client can request information about the render device, such as it's name, available memory, and other stats.
 - Any allocations performed by the client must be done through the render device since this is the object that owns all the virtual memory.
 For example, if the client wishes to allocate a buffer in VRAM it must get the handle to the render device and call a function to allocate the buffer's memory.
 Any allocation call must return a valid ID in case the allocation was successful, or a reserved invalid ID otherwise.
 - (?)
 Must handle calls between different threads when using graphics APIs that allow multi-threaded allocations.
 - Must issue the correct graphics API calls once a graphics API is selected by the client